Using the school canteen

 All school canteens must follow careful food preparation procedures.
 Canteen providers must take proper steps to make sure foods are safe for children to eat.

 Let your child know that when she buys food from the canteen, she should eat it straight away or put it in the fridge if there is one.
-These steps also help your child avoid food poisoning.
+These steps help your child avoid food poisoning.